-- A. Applications in this title must be processed as a Type In-administrative, Type II city manager, Type III planning commission, or Type IV city council action in accordance with the standards set forth above.
-Concurrent actions involving legislativequasi-judicial (Type III) and quasi-judiciallegslitative (Type IV) actions shall be separated for proper processing.
+- A. Applications in this title must be processed as a Type II city manager, Type IV city council action in accordance with the standards set forth above.
+Concurrent actions involving Legislativequasi-judicial (Type III) and quasi-judicial|Legslitative (Type IV) actions shall be separated for proper processing.
 Questions as to the appropriate procedures shall be resolved by the city manager in favor of the process providing the greatest notice and opportunity to participate.
 The decision of the manager is not subject to appeal on its own but may be alleged as an error in an appeal of the decision on the proposed development.
-Upon appeal of the decision on the merits of a development action not specifically classified in this title, the planning commission may determine, based on the standards set forth in Chapter 16.40 that a different procedure type should have been used and direct that the proposed development action be processed accordingly. - B. Notwithstanding any other provision, and, upon payment of the proper fee, an applicant may choose to have the proposal processed under the procedure type (except legislativeType IV) which provides greater notice and opportunity to participate than would otherwise be required.
+Upon appeal of the decision on the merits of a development action not specifically classified in this title, the planning commission may determine, based on the standards set forth in Chapter 16.40 that a different procedure type should have been used and direct that the proposed development action be processed accordingly. - B. Notwithstanding any other provision, and, upon payment of the proper fee, an applicant may choose to have the proposal processed under the procedure type (except legislative Type IV) which provides greater notice and opportunity to participate than would otherwise be required.